 - I didn’t think I would always have those things handy

-- I didn’t want to associate food as ‘reward’
+- I didn’t want to associate food as a ‘reward’

 - I didn’t want to reward biologically necessary behavior